SuxiangZhong/SuxiangZhong/README.md

 - 👋 Hi, I’m @SuxiangZhong
-- 👀 I’m interested in python in finance， data science and machine learning
+- 👀 I’m interested in python in finance, data science and machine learning
 - 🌱 I’m currently learning financial engineering
 - 💞️ I’m looking to collaborate on python studying for now
 - 📫 How to reach me :sz4702@nyu.edu